MPES project management in the healthcare environment

 MASTER 1

-Number of ECTS = 5 - Responsible TU : Aurélie ESCANDE
+Number of ECTS credits = 5 – TU coordinator TU Aurélie ESCANDE

-- Pollution and nuisance law: Classified installations, waste law, water legislation, air legislation, etc.
+- Pollution and nuisance law: The classified facilities regime, waste law, water legislation, air legislation

-- Critical points related to quality, environment and safety
+- Critical issues related to quality, the environment, and safety

 - General introduction to economics,

-- The emergence and challenges of environmental economics,
+- Emergence and challenges of the environmental economy,

-- Basic notions of microeconomics fundamental to understanding environmental economics (notions of public good, externality),
+- Basic concepts in microeconomics essential for understanding environmental economics (concepts of public goods and externalities)

-- Valuation methods for environmental goods and services,
+- Methods for evaluating environmental goods and services,

 - Presentation of environmental policy instruments.

-Regulation of chemical substances in Europe 14h CM
+Regulations on chemical substances in Europe 2:00 p.m.
+CM

-The aim is to introduce students to the law and economics of natural resource and environmental management and regulation.
+The aim is to introduce students to law and economics in the field of natural resource and environmental management and regulation.
 This course highlights the close links between economic development and the need to protect the environment.

-This training ensures a high degree of adaptability to a wide range of issues and a constantly evolving legal framework.
-This dual objective of operationality and adaptability is achieved through lectures given by academics, specialists in environmental law and economics, and professionals.
-These courses are supplemented by supervised teaching which enables i) a concrete application of regulatory monitoring and ii) a synthesis of qualitative standards.
+This program ensures a high degree of adaptability in the face of a wide range of issues and a constantly evolving legal framework.
+The courses, taught by academics, specialists in environmental law and economics, and professionals, enable students to achieve this dual objective of operationality and adaptability.
+These courses are supplemented by tutorials that enable i) the practical application of regulatory monitoring and ii) a synthesis of qualitative standards.

 SEMESTER 2